wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/2-microsoft-graph-query-parameters.md

 https://graph.microsoft.com/v1.0/me/messages?$orderby=from/emailAddress/name
 ```

 By default, responses from Microsoft Graph are returned in the JSON format.
-However, you can request data in two other formats, ATOM & XML, by adding the `$format` parameter.
+However, you can request data in two other formats, ATOM and XML, by adding the `$format` parameter.